gregdan3/ilo-muni/README.md

 1. select from [global occurrence table] where phrase like [given phrase] and phrase_len = found len order by occurrences desc limit 10

 </details>

+##### Acknowledgements

+- Thanks to [Phiresky](https://github.com/phiresky/sql.js-httpvfs) for the unreal capabilities of sql.js-httpvfs

+- Thanks to [Jordemort](https://jordemort.dev/blog/client-side-search/) for figuring out how to use